Shirley Ballas is back on our screens as the head judge of Strictly Come Dancing, having stepped into Len Goodman's shoes in 2017.

 In January 2019, Shirley revealed that she had met "someone special".
-That "someone special" was actor Danny Taylor, who she starred opposite in in pantomime Jack and the Beanstalk over the Christmas period.
-Shirley, who describes Danny as a "very funny, handsome man," has been photographed on nights out with her boyfriend in their hometown of Liverpool.
+She was talking about actor Danny Taylor, who she met when they starred together in the pantomime Jack and the Beanstalk in 2018.

 The TV judge with her boyfriend Danny Taylor